santony2/todo-app/README.md

 ### Project work

-This repositorty was created as a part of my academic project to build a webapp in React that will be served by a web server hosted on Azure.
+This repository was created as a part of my academic project to build a webapp in React that will be served by a web server hosted on Azure.
 It will connect to a database to pull the data and display on the UI.